Take a look around the Kirkstyle Inn and Rooms, the little pub in the country that’s perfect for a weekend getaway

 All around the Inn, you’ll find plenty of quirky vintage photos and prints, as well as other curios.
 You could easily spend a good chunk of your visit looking through them all.

-The pub was busy when we arrived on a Saturday afternoon, with plenty of local regulars as well as people who were visiting to eat in the restaurant.
+The pub was busy when I arrived on a Saturday afternoon, with plenty of local regulars as well as people who were visiting to eat in the restaurant.

 The restaurant is at the rear of the building.
 There are more vintage prints on the walls and low lighting on the tables gives an intimate atmosphere in the evening.